mb803/website4/content/homepage/services.md

 ## **Apraxia and Motor Speech Disorders**

-Treatment of motor speech disorders, including childhood apraxia of speech (CAS) is highly individualized and based on the principles of motor learning.
+Treatment of motor speech disorders, including childhood apraxia of speech (CAS), is highly individualized and based on the principles of motor learning.

 [Learn More](apraxia-and-motor-speech-disorders)